IEEEBerkeley/hope-www/labs/pcb/pcb.rst

 #.
 Place 5 grounds ('GND') as shown.

 #.
 Place a 1×3 connector ('CONN_01x03') as shown.

 #.
+Place power flags ('PWR_FLAG') to indiciate where external power sources
+   connect as shown.

+#.
 Now we need to hook everything up with wires.
 Move your mouse to where you
    want to start a wire, press 'w', click around to snap wire, and click on